-one-year deadline were left in an uncertain position regarding the one-year deadline.
-Thus, for clients who were not scheduled for a Master Calendar hearing until after their one-year deadline, NIJC and pro bono attorneys regularly a result, and due to a class action settlement related to this issue and the asylum clock, individuals were permitted to "lodge" an asylum application at the court window prior to a Master Calendar hearing date.
+&lt;sup>23 Prior to September 2016, asylum applications were only deemed filed when they were received in open court.
+As a result, and due to a class action settlement related to this issue and the asylum clock, individuals were permitted to "lodge" an asylum application at the court window prior to a Master Calendar hearing date.
 To "lodge" an asylum application, an individual or attorney would present a completed asylum application at the court window, a clerk would stamp the date and "lodged" on the application, and return it to the individual or attorney.
 A copy of the application was not kept in the client's court file.
-Although judges were instructed to consider the lodging date when determining whether an individual who did not timely file the asylum application during a hearing could meet an exception to the one-year filing deadline for asylum, individuals who did not have a court hearing prior to their
+Although judges were instructed to consider the lodging date when determining whether an individual who did not timely file the asylum application during a hearing could meet an exception to the one-year filing deadline for asylum, individuals who did not have a court hearing prior to their one-year deadline were left in an uncertain position regarding the one-year deadline.
+Thus, for clients who were not scheduled for a Master Calendar hearing until after their one-year deadline, NIJC and pro bono attorneys regularly "lodged" clients' asylum applications and then filed a motion requesting that the Court accepted the lodged date as the filing date.
+If an attorney is representing a client whose asylum application was "lodged" with the Court prior to September 2016 and the attorney is unclear whether or not the application was filed with the Court, please contact NIJC.